-Snowshoeing is less expensive that skiing and can be a marvelous way to explore the outdoors during the winter.
+Snowshoeing is less expensive than skiing and can be a marvelous way to explore the outdoors during the winter.
 However, one needs to be prepared to deal with the dangers that can occur in the snow.
 There are three major dangers that can occur to snowshoeing enthusiasts – sudden storms, avalanches, and injury.
 By being prepared and knowing how to deal with these situations, you will be better able to survive these situations if they occur.
 We recommend the following snowshoeing survival tips to ensure you are prepared prior to and during an emergency situation.

-Since winter conditions can be dangerous, inform a friend of the route you are taking so that searchers can locate you more easily if there is a sudden storm or avalanche.
+Since winter conditions can be dangerous, inform a friend of the route you are taking.
+By informing others, it will help searchers locate you more easily if there is a sudden storm or avalanche.
 You also want to do this so that if you do not return when you are supposed to, rescue folks know in what direction to look.
 The app, Hiker Alert, can send a text message to family and friends if you don’t return by your scheduled time.

 Another precaution that you can take is to wear bright-colored clothes.
 If you do find yourself lost or in a survival situation, bright clothes are easier to spot against the white backdrop of the snow.
-Choosing to wear clothes in colors such as orange that are normally not found in nature will make you more easily identifiable.
+Choosing to wear clothes in colors that are normally not found in nature (such as orange) will make you easily identifiable.

 Even if you are feeling cold, you need to stay hydrated by drinking water.
 One survival tip when snowshoeing is to never eat any snow since this can rapidly lower body temperature.
-Instead melt the snow and then drink the water.
+Instead, melt the snow and then drink the water.

 You can line the base of the cave with pine boughs and sleep with your backpack close to your core.
 This will help add to the insulation.

 Whether you are sleeping in a tent or snow cave, you should keep your water bottle and food close to your body.
-Keeping them close will make sure that the water and food do not freeze.
-This will ensure that you can stay hydrated a soon as you wake up and can eat something quickly if you feel very cold in the night.
+Keeping them close will make sure that the water and food do not freeze, which will help you stay hydrated.
+As soon as you wake up, you can eat something quickly if you feel very cold in the night.

-Once it starts snowing, make sure to brush of snow from your clothes at regular intervals.
-This will help reduce the weight on your body and ensure that melting snow and water do not penetrate your clothes and chill you further.
+Once it starts snowing, make sure to brush off the snow from your clothes at regular intervals.
+Keeping the snow off will help reduce the weight on your body.
+Also, it will ensure that melting snow and water do not penetrate your clothes and chill you further.

 You should also make it a point to brush off snow from your clothes and shoes before entering your tent or snow cave at night.
-This will keep the interior dry even as your body heat warms the place.
+It’s important to keep the interior dry even as your body heat warms the place.

 If your clothes have become wet, you need to change them as soon as possible.
 Changing wet clothes is an especially important snowshoe survival tip.
 You’ll want to pay special attention to wet socks, gloves, and mittens.
 Your extremities tend to get cold the fastest and are also the most prone to frostbite and hypothermia.

 If you are injured while snowshoeing, you need to immediately apply first aid.
 Broken arms or legs should be placed in a splint.
 You should also stem the flow of blood from any cuts by bandaging the wound or applying a tourniquet.